Reactions as Davido allegedly buys expensive car for rumoured 22-year-old lover

-Davido Allegedly Splashes Millions on Range Rover Rumoured Lover, Video of Singer at Her 22nd Birthday Emerges
+Davido Allegedly Splashes Millions on Range Rover for Rumoured Lover, Clip of Singer at Her Birthday Emerges

 - Singer Davido has given social media users a reason to talk after he allegedly acquired a new whip for his alleged lover, Amarachi